weixinsoh/ProjectMaster/README.md

 2. Sprint will be automatically ended on the ending date.

+3. Tasks that have not been marked as "Done" by the end of the sprint will automatically be relocated to the "Overdue" column.

 #### Creating a Sprint

 1. **Add Button:** Click on the "+" button, it will link to a page where you can fill in the details of sprint.